weibelan/W24-SMF-paper-catalogs/README.md

 # W24-SMF-paper-catalogs
 Photometric catalogs with bagpipes output used to compute SMFs in https://ui.adsabs.harvard.edu/abs/2024arXiv240308872W/abstract.
-See there for details on the catalog production.
+See there for details on the original catalog production from the images.
 A description of the columns is provided below.
 Here, we only share a subset of each catalog, selected to contain objects at z > 3.
 The selection criteria are outlined in Section 2.3 of the paper.
 In terms of the catalog columns, the selection corresponds to

 1) z_phot_eazy > 3